 Just 55 miles north of Milwaukee lies the “Malibu of the Midwest”: Sheboygan.
 Located right on the shore of Lake Michigan, Sheboygan, known to many as the freshwater surf capital of the world, is the perfect place to hang loose.
 Whether you’re looking for a sandy beach to kick back and relax, a historic B&B with a luxurious spa or the perfect shore to elevate your golf game, Sheboygan has a little something to offer everyone.

 Things to do: Get out on the water and enjoy the beauty of Lake Michigan with a guided sailboat tour, or rent a surfboard and try your hand at catching some waves.
-After your beach adventure, head on over to Deland Park for a tour of the Lottie Cooper – a three-masted schooner that capsized in 1894 off the Sheboygan Harbor.
+After your beach adventure, head on over to Deland Park for a tour of the Wreck of the Lottie Cooper – a three-masted schooner that capsized in 1894 off the Sheboygan Harbor.
 Enjoy this recovered and restored up-close vision of a once vibrant ship – a truly authentic piece of Sheboygan history.

 Where to stay: Book a stay at Blue Harbor Resort if you’re ready to get back out on the water to catch a wave.
 More than just a lakefront resort, Blue Harbor is home to Breaker Bay Waterpark: a complete adventure for all ages that includes a riptide pool, a hot tub, water basketball, tube slides and more.
 Stop by the patio to sip a signature cocktail and escape into a romantic lakeside sunset with your partner.
 Whether enjoying a family outing or a dreamy romantic escape, visiting Sheboygan is sure to be unforgettable.

-Located just 30 miles south of Milwaukee and 60 miles north of Chicago, Racine is a whimsical destination for a long weekend getaway from the city.
+Located just 30 miles south of Milwaukee and 60 miles north of Chicago, Racine is a spectacular destination for a long weekend getaway from the city.
 Racine has a variety of activities to get out on the water, so pack your swimsuits and head out to North Beach or put your angler skills to the test in Lake Michigan.
 In the water or relaxing on the coast, Racine has a wide variety of notable activities to offer.

 Where to stay: If you’re looking to stay for at least a week, get a historic bed and breakfast experience and reserve one of the four rooms at the Christmas House, located not far from the shoreline of Lake Michigan.
 The Christmas House, built in 1893, has been restored and refurnished to meet modern-day conveniences with a flair of antique décor.